21 Stunning Varieties of Prayer Plants to Grow at Home

 M. leuconeura ‘Lemon Lime.’
 Photo by Kristina Hicks-Hamblin.

-It will grow to be 12 to 15 inches tall and has a matching spread.This variety produces tiny purple flowers in the summertime.
+It will grow 12 to 15 inches tall with a similar spread.
+This variety produces tiny purple flowers in the summertime.

-It has dark green to blackish leaves with a pale green midrib blaze, and brightly contrasting reddish-purple veins.
+It has dark green to blackish leaves with a pale green midrib blaze and brightly contrasting reddish-purple veins.

 A close up horizontal image of the rabbit's foot prayer plant, Maranta leuconeura var. kerchoveana, growing on a windowsill indoors.

-M. leuconeura var. kerchoveana
+M. leuconeura var. kerchoveana.

 Rabbit tracks won a Royal Horticultural Society Award of Garden Merit in 1993.